Fritz Kaegi: Early life

-Kaegi was born in November 1971 in Chicago.
+Kaegi was born in November 1971 in Chicago, the son of Louise and University of Chicago Byzantine Empire historian Walter Kaegi.
 He grew up in the Hyde Park neighborhood of Chicago.

-He graduated from Haverford College, and went on to get his Master of Business Administration from Stanford University.
+He graduated from Haverford College and went on to get his Master of Business Administration from Stanford University.

 Career

-For more than twenty years, Kaegi worked as a asset manager.
+For more than twenty years, Kaegi worked as an asset manager.
 This included 13 years spent working at Columbia Wagner Asset Management.

 Kaegi holds the designations of Chartered Financial Analyst and Certified Illinois Assessment Officer.
 He also is a member of the International Association of Assessing Officers.

 Cook County Assessor

 2018 campaign

 A first-time candidate for public office, Kaegi ran for Cook County assessor in 2018.
 He largely self-financed his campaign.
-Kaegi's ran as a reformer under the slogan, "No favoritism, just fairness".
+Kaegi ran as a reformer under the slogan, "No favoritism, just fairness."
 In the Democratic primary, he defeated embattled incumbent Joseph Berrios.
 Kaegi originally had appeared to have successfully challenged the ballot petitions of Andrea Raila, kicking her out of the race, thus making the primary a one-on-one race between Kaegi and Berrios.
-However, Raila was still appeared on ballots, as they had already been printed, but no votes were cast for her would be counted.
-However, after a lawsuit, judges made it so that Raila would be allowed to run, making it a three-person race again.
+However, Raila still appeared on ballots, as they had already been printed, but no votes were cast for her would be counted.
+However, after a lawsuit, judges made it so that Raila would be allowed to run, making it a three-person race once again.
 Berrios was the powerful chairman of the Cook County Democratic Party.
-During the primary election, Kaegi received the endorsements of the Chicago Sun-Times, Chicago Tribune, Daily Herald, as well as politicians such as Danny Davis, Bill Foster, Robin Kelly, Mike Quigley, Bobby Rush, and Jan Schakowsky.
-The Chicago Tribune described his victory against Berrios as a "rare topping of the machine".
+During the primary election, Kaegi received the endorsements of the Chicago Sun-Times, Chicago Tribune, and Daily Herald, as well as politicians such as Danny Davis, Bill Foster, Robin Kelly, Mike Quigley, Bobby Rush, and Jan Schakowsky.
+The Chicago Tribune described his victory against Berrios as a "rare topping of the machine."
 After defeating Berrios to be the Democratic nominee, Kaegi won the general election against Republican Joseph Paglia.